DraceniY/clinShot/README.md

 # Installation

 `clinShot` uses several python packages. `Docker` allows to manage the environment and dependencies.
-Please see the (instructions)[https://docs.docker.com/engine/install/ubuntu/] to install `Docker`.
+Please see the [instructions](https://docs.docker.com/engine/install/ubuntu/) to install `Docker`.

 # Usage

 A brief guide of how to use `clinShot` :

 The setup file `setup.py` cythonizes `complementTools.pyx` packages by compiling them in C/C++, and use the compiled tools to maximize the run.
-The main script has three parameters as folowwing :
+The main script has three parameters as following :

 ```
 USAGE: main.py [OPTIONS]
 OPTIONS:
   -url URL                  URL to NCBI Clinvar page.
 This should not return
-                            direct vcf file. [required]
+                            direct vcf file.
+[Required]

   -vcf VCF                  Name of the vcf file available in the NCBI Clinvar page.
+[Optional]

   -output OUTPUT            Path to desired output folder.
 Defaults to the
                             same place as the specified output folder.
+[Optional]

 ```